Schkrabi/TypeSystem/README.md

 #### <a name="typeSymbol">Type symbols</a>
 **THIS IS SUBJECT TO CHANGE AND MIGHT BE RENDERED OBSOLETE IN FUTURE RELEASES**

 Some build in operators are working with so called type symbols.
 Type symbol is a special value, that is of given _type_ and also holds that type as a value.
-Its usage is currently only in [ranking functions](#rankingFunction).
-They cannot be explicitely created, nor should be used outside of ranking functions.
+Its usage is currently only in [cost functions](#rankingFunction).
+They cannot be explicitely created, nor should be used outside of cost functions.

 ### Equality
 When using _equals?_ operator, equality is checked in following way: